graemes/poolparty-x16r/README.txt

                         cache for mining.
 Kepler devices may profit.
       --no-autotune     disable auto-tuning of kernel launch parameters

-CryptoNight specific options:
-  -l, --launch-config   gives the launch configuration for each kernel
-                        in a comma separated list, one per device.
-      --bfactor=[0-12]  Run Cryptonight core kernel in smaller pieces, From 0 (ui freeze) to 12 (smooth), win default is 11 This is a per-device setting like the launch config.

-Wildkeccak specific:
-  -l, --launch-config   gives the launch configuration for each kernel
-                        in a comma separated list, one per device.
-  -k, --scratchpad url  Url used to download the scratchpad cache.

 >>> Examples <<<

-Example for Heavycoin Mining on heavycoinpool.com with a single gpu in your system
+Example for Raven Mining on yiimp.eu with a single gpu in your system
-    ccminer -t 1 -a heavy -o stratum+tcp://stratum01.heavycoinpool.com:5333 -u <<username.worker>> -p <<workerpassword>> -v 8

-Example for Heavycoin Mining on hvc.1gh.com with a dual gpu in your system
-    ccminer -t 2 -a heavy -o stratum+tcp://hvcpool.1gh.com:5333/ -u <<WALLET>> -p x -v 8
+    ccminer -t 1 -a x16r -o stratum+tcp://yiimp.eu:3666 -u <<WALLET>> -p <<worker>> -v 8

-Example for Fuguecoin solo-mining with 4 gpu's in your system and a Fuguecoin-wallet running on localhost
-    ccminer -q -s 1 -t 4 -a fugue256 -o http://localhost:9089/ -u <<myusername>> -p <<mypassword>>

-Example for Fuguecoin pool mining on dwarfpool.com with all your GPUs
-    ccminer -q -a fugue256 -o stratum+tcp://erebor.dwarfpool.com:3340/ -u YOURWALLETADDRESS.1 -p YOUREMAILADDRESS

-Example for Groestlcoin solo mining
-    ccminer -q -s 1 -a groestl -o http://127.0.0.1:1441/ -u USERNAME -p PASSWORD

-Example for Boolberry
-    ccminer -a wildkeccak -o stratum+tcp://bbr.suprnova.cc:7777 -u tpruvot.donate -p x -k http://bbr.suprnova.cc/scratchpad.bin -l 64x360

-Example for Scrypt-N (2048) on Nicehash
-    ccminer -a scrypt:10 -o stratum+tcp://stratum.nicehash.com:3335 -u 3EujYFcoBzWvpUEvbe3obEG95mBuU88QBD -p x

 For solo-mining you typically use -o http://127.0.0.1:xxxx where xxxx represents the rpcport number specified in your wallet's .conf file and you have to pass the same username